stevejpapad/image-text-verification/README.md

-# figments-and-misalignments
+# verite-benchmark

-Official repository for the "Figments and Misalignments: A Framework for Fine-grained Crossmodal Misinformation Detection" paper.
+Official repository for the "VERITE: A Robust Benchmark for Multimodal Misinformation Detection Accounting for Unimodal Bias" paper.
 You can read the pre-print here: https://doi.org/10.48550/arXiv.2304.14133

 ## Abstract
->*Multimedia content has become ubiquitous on social media platforms, leading to the rise of multimodal misinformation and the urgent need for effective strategies to detect and prevent its spread.
-This study focuses on CrossModal Misinformation (CMM) where image-caption pairs work together to spread falsehoods.
-We contrast CMM with Asymmetric Multimodal Misinformation (AMM), where one dominant modality propagates falsehoods while other modalities have little or no influence.
-We show that AMM adds noise to the training and evaluation process while exacerbating the unimodal bias, where text-only or image-only detectors can seemingly outperform their multimodal counterparts on an inherently multimodal task.
-Unimodal bias was identified in three popular benchmark datasets, namely Fakeddit, COSMOS and Twitter (VMU).
-To address this issue, we collect and curate FIGMENTS, a robust evaluation benchmark for CMM, which consists of real-world cases of misinformation, excludes AMM and utilizes modality balancing to successfully alleviate unimodal bias.
-FIGMENTS also provides a first step towards fine-grained CMM detection by including three classes: truthful, out-of-context, and miscaptioned image-caption pairs.
-Furthermore, we introduce a method for generating realistic synthetic training data that maintains crossmodal relations between legitimate images and false human-written captions that we term Crossmodal HArd Synthetic MisAlignment (CHASMA).
-We conduct extensive comparative study using a Transformer-based architecture.
-Our results show that incorporating CHASMA in conjunction with other generated datasets consistently improved the overall performance on FIGMENTS in both binary (+6.26%) and multiclass settings (+16.04%).*
+>*Multimedia content has become ubiquitous on social media platforms, leading to the rise of multimodal misinformation (MM) and the urgent need for effective strategies to detect and prevent its spread.
+In recent years, the challenge of multimodal misinformation detection (MMD) has garnered significant attention by researchers and has mainly involved the creation of annotated, weakly annotated, or synthetically generated training datasets, along with the development of various deep learning MMD models.
+However, the problem of unimodal bias in MMD benchmarks -where biased or unimodal methods outperform their multimodal counterparts on an inherently multimodal task- has been overlooked.
+In this study, we systematically investigate and identify the presence of unimodal bias in widely-used MMD benchmarks (VMU-Twitter, COSMOS), raising concerns about their suitability for reliable evaluation.
+To address this issue, we introduce the “VERification of Image-TExtpairs” (VERITE) benchmark for MMD which incorporates real-world data, excludes “asymmetric multimodal misinformation” and utilizes “modality balancing”.
+We conduct an extensive comparative study with a Transformer-based architecture that shows the ability of VERITE to effectively address unimodal bias, rendering it a robust evaluation framework for MMD.
+Furthermore, we introduce a new method -termed Crossmodal HArd Synthetic MisAlignment (CHASMA)- for generating realistic synthetic training data that preserve crossmodal relations between legitimate images and false human-written captions.
+By leveraging CHASMA in the training process, we observe consistent and notable improvements in predictive performance on the VERITE; with a 9.2% increase in accuracy*

-This repository also reproduces the methods presented in [Synthetic Misinformers: Generating and Combating Multimodal Misinformation](https://arxiv.org/abs/2303.01217).
+This repository also reproduces the methods presented in [Synthetic Misinformers: Generating and Combating Multimodal Misinformation](https://dl.acm.org/doi/fullHtml/10.1145/3592572.3592842).

 If you find our work useful, please cite:
 ```